-So, if your excess is £250 and you make a claim for £1,000, your car insurance provider might keep the first £250 and only pay you the remaining £750.
+So, if your excess is £250 and you make a claim for £1,000, your insurer usually keeps the first £250.
+That leaves you with the remaining £750.

 What does compulsory excess mean?

 Your compulsory excess is set by your insurance company - there’s no opportunity to change it.

 If you’re a young or inexperienced driver, your compulsory excess may be higher than someone who's older or more experienced at driving.